Welcome to the web site for the Pacific Foundation for Blind Children.

 The Foundation is governed by a volunteer board of trustees who serve without compensation.

 The PFBC's goal is to help those who are blind or visually impaired find inspiration and achieve success.
 The Foundation looks for holes in the education and support systems for blind and visually impaired students that it can fill.
 It provides those who are blind or visually impaired with tools, skills and training to give them confidence that anything they choose to do is possible.

-The most critical issues facing persons who are blind or visually impaired are educational achievement (including literacy), independent living, rewarding employment, and access to technology.
-The challenge we at the PFBC have accepted is to tackle each of these issues for every person who is blind or visually impaired that we can.
+The most critical issues facing persons who are blind or visually impaired are literacy, educational achievement, independent living, rewarding employment, and access to technology.
+The challenge the PFBC has accepted since 1995 is to address each of these issues for every person who is blind or visually impaired that it can.

 The scope of the challenge is daunting.
 About 1.1 million people in the United States are blind and each year 50,000 more will become blind.
 In Washington State alone there are about 2,000 blind or visiually impaired school–age children annually.
 These are the children the PFBC focused its resources on during its early years, and they remain an important part of the PFBC programs to this day.
 Some blind and visually impaired students attend the state–funded, Washington State School for the Blind where they receive tremendous education and life training.
 But, they do not stay at the School forever, and all students who are blind and visually impaired need to have the same opportunities to find good work and to further their educations that sighted students do.